roelandschoukens/two-finger-scroll-2d/README.md

 --------

  * Smooth scrolling in two dimensions with momentum;
- * Emulating mouse wheel clicks for applications which react badly to smooth scrolling;
+ * Emulate mouse wheel clicks for applications which react badly to smooth scrolling;
  * 3-finger gestures to emulate the 'back' and 'forward' mouse buttons.

 Using the app